JRoloS/Generation_UK_Group_Project/README.md

 - Select ```Import```.
 - Within the ```Import JSON``` dashboard menu select ```Upload dashboard JSON file```.
 - Navigate to the project folder, into ```grafana_jsons``` and upload all three files.
-- You should no have three seperate dashboards identicle to the three above.
+- You should now have three seperate dashboards with all information.

 ### **Navigating Directories**